When people start to talk about fundamentals again: how crypto will make revenue great again

 Life is just a game of capitalism.

 This article is inspired by a series of conversations with ++Ganesh from Covalent++, discussing the cyclicality of revenue, the evolution of business models, and whether protocol treasuries should prioritize token buybacks as a strategic focus.
-This serves as a supplement to Tuesday's article ++"Death to Stagnation in the Crypto World"++.
+It serves as a supplement to Tuesday's article ++"Death to Stagnation in the Crypto World"++.

 This is a mechanism, not a loophole.